No 1 Pump Station at Mundjallina

 Destination Perth

-Here, Victorian engineering made WA the wonder of the world.
+Here, Victorian engineering made Western Australia the wonder of the world.

-No 1 Pump Station sits in an area known as Minderinjy to the local Whadjuk people at the foot of Mundaring Weir, which dams Mandoon (Helena) River, 39 km east of Perth.
+No 1 Pump Station sits in an area known as Minderinjy to the local Whadjuk people at the foot of Mundaring Weir, which dams Mandoon (Helena) River, 39 kilometres east of Perth.

 Inside No 1 today, all three of the original Babcock and Wilcox boilers, the Green’s Economiser and one of the original Worthington Simpson triple expansion steam engines remain.